Guide to Charpy V-Notch Impact Tests

 5. Release pendulum

-6. Record energy absorbed
+6. Report energy absorbed

 Because the steel specimen will absorb a portion of the energy that the pendulum’s swing started with, it won’t reach the same height on the other side of the swing.
 Depending on your testing machine it will either record this on a dial or a digital screen, which you will then take note of and calculate the absorbed energy with.
-Some Charpy testers will calculate the energy absorbed for you on the dial or display that measures the height of the swing.
+Some laboratories will calculate the energy absorbed for you on the dial or display that measures the height of the swing.

 Steps 3 through 6 are then repeated for the other specimens before averaging the measured energy absorbed to come to a final result.
+Reported results will include information such as the temperature tested at, specimen grades, etc.

-Ensure the toughness of your steel today
+Ensure the strength of your steel today